daisyjaneabasolo/Laboratory-Work-3_Custom-Image-Classifier/README.md

 Students must answer:
 Visualization & Overfitting

-What signs indicated overfitting in your first model?
+1.What signs indicated overfitting in your first model?

-How did data augmentation affect validation accuracy?
+2.How did data augmentation affect validation accuracy?

 Model Improvement

-What is the purpose of dropout layers?
+3.What is the purpose of dropout layers?

-Why does data augmentation improve generalization?
+4.Why does data augmentation improve generalization?

 Performance Comparison

-Compare accuracy before and after improvements.
+5.Compare accuracy before and after improvements.

-Which technique contributed most to improvement?
+6.Which technique contributed most to improvement?

 Deployment & Application

-Why is saving the model important?
+7.Why is saving the model important?

-How can this model be deployed in a real-world system?
+8.How can this model be deployed in a real-world system?